Hard problem of consciousness: Related concepts

+The mind–body problem

+The mind–body problem is the problem of how the mind and the body relate.
+The mind-body problem is more general than the hard problem of consciousness, since it is the problem of discovering how the mind and body relate in general, thereby implicating any theoretical framework that broaches the topic.
+The hard problem, in contrast, is often construed as a problem uniquely faced by physicalist or materialist theories of mind.

 "What Is It Like to Be a Bat?"

 The philosopher Thomas Nagel posited in his 1974 paper "What Is It Like to Be a Bat?" that experiences are essentially subjective (accessible only to the individual undergoing them—i.e., felt only by the one feeling them), while physical states are essentially objective (accessible to multiple individuals).
-So at this stage, he argued, we have no idea what it could even mean to claim that an essentially subjective state just is an essentially non-subjective state (i.e., how and why a felt state is just a functional state).
-In other words, we have no idea of what reductivism really amounts to.
-To explain conscious experience within the physicalist framework requires an adequate account.
-He believes this is impossible, because "every subjective phenomenon is essentially connected with a single point of view, and it seems inevitable that an objective, physical theory will abandon that point of view."
+So he argued we have no idea what it could mean to claim that an essentially subjective state just is an essentially non-subjective state (i.e., that a felt state is nothing but a functional state).
+In other words, we have no idea of what reductivism amounts to.
+He believes "every subjective phenomenon is essentially connected with a single point of view, and it seems inevitable that an objective, physical theory will abandon that point of view."